 Has defined rules so that a unique party identifier is only re-issued after the previously issued unique identifier has ceased to be of significant to any user.
 The length of such period should be dependent upon the environment in which the unique identifier will be used.

 These rules mirror those of the ISO 15459 registration Authority (NEN) and will support the option to transfer the responsibility that authority as part of the PEPPOL sustainability programme.
-In effect PEPPOL (and then BII2) is taking the role of a governance agency (like NEN) for the PEPPOL pilot period.
+In effect OpenPEPPOL TICC is taking the role of a governance agency (like NEN) for PEPPOL.